packistry/packistry.github.io/docs/installation.md

 `Your configuration does not allow connections to ...
 See https://getcomposer.org/doc/06-config.md#secure-http for details.`

-Make sure to forward the headers from your proxy to Packistry and mark the proxy as trusted using `TRUSTED_PROXIES`.
+Make sure and mark the proxy as trusted using `TRUSTED_PROXIES`.
 See the guide below for more information.

 - [Behind a Reverse Proxy](guides/behind-a-reverse-proxy.md)
 :::